seren/aws-token-refresh/README.md

 ## Notes

-- The script only modifies individual profile sections of the `credentials` file, so you can add extra profiles by hand to `credentials` without them being overwritten.
+- The script only modifies individual profile sections of the `credentials` file, so you can add extra profiles to the `credentials` file manually without them being overwritten.

 - The `config` file is recreated from the `credentials` file during each run, so any customization should be done in the `credentials` file.